 There are also repeated attempts to impose Hindi as the 'national language' on all citizens, in spite of the fact that Hindi and English are official languages and that 22 languages in total have been given official recognition.
 This attempt to impose Hindi is also an imposition on the diverse cultures, traditions, and food habits in the non-Hindi speaking states of India.
 This includes forcing the same set of Hindu ideologies on everyone, including ban on the consumption of beef, increased restrictions on sales of meat, and so on.
 In India, "language and cultural heritage has further sub-divisions in terms of languages/dialects and culture and traditions practised by people belonging to different caste backgrounds, migration status, and religion."
-What constitutes 'tradition' obviously has no unified definition.
+What constitutes "tradition" obviously has no unified definition.

-As outlined by one Indian respondent, some of the greatest threats to the preservation of local languages and cultural heritage are as follows: promoting institutes and spaces based on Hindu religious ideology, promotion of Hindi over other official languages, attempts at re-writing history to portray the Mughal emperors and rule in India as purely destructive, and elevating the work done by the Hindu emperors, changing school textbooks to reflect a Hindu-centric focus, denying funding to monuments and heritage sites which have an Islamic background, destruction of forest areas which are cultural important to tribes and communities in the name of development and assimilation, and clamp down on media coverage of the issues above, forcing people and communities to use social media platforms to advance their causes.
+As outlined by one Indian respondent, some of the greatest threats to the preservation of local languages and cultural heritage come from promoting Hindu religious ideology, institutions and spaces and promoting Hindi over other official languages.
+This includes attempts to re-write history to portray the Mughal rule in India as purely destructive; changing school textbooks to be Hindu-centric; denying funding to monuments and heritage sites which have an Islamic background; destruction of forest areas which are culturally important to marginalised tribes and communities in the name of development and assimilation; and clamping down on media coverage of the issues above.
+This has forced people and communities to use social media platforms to advance their causes.